Flag of Birmingham, Alabama

-The flag of Birmingham was designed by Idyl King Sorsby for the occasion of the semicentennial of the city of Birmingham, Alabama in 1921.
+The city flag of Birmingham was designed by Idyl King Sorsby for the occasion of the semicentennial of the city of Birmingham in 1921.
 The flag was officially adopted as the city's flag on August 18, 1925.

 Design

 The flag consists of a vertical triband of red-white-red stripes in proportion 4:7:4.
 Escutcheoned in the center of the flag is a red star, surrounded by a ring of 67 tiny golden stars.
 Radiating out of these stars are 85 golden rays, forming another circle.
 Within the large red star is the official seal of the city of Birmingham in gold and black.
 Surrounding the seal are seven golden notches.

 Symbolism

 The seal of the city includes a depiction of Vulcan, the Roman god of smiths and metalworkers.
 By the late 19th and early 20th centuries, Birmingham was the center of industry and ironworking in the southern states of the US.

 The designer of the flag provided a number of explanations for the colours used in the flag: